 Technical requirements for authoritative name servers

 This article describes the baseline technical conformance criteria for authoritative name servers.
-These are evaluated by ICANN as the IANA functions operator for changes to delegations in the DNS root zone.
+These are evaluated by ICANN as the IANA functions operator for changes to delegations in IANA-managed zones such as the DNS root zone and .INT zone.

 For purposes of this document, an authoritative name server is a DNS server that has been designated to answer authoritatively for the designated zone, and is being requested to be listed in the delegation.
 It is recorded by its fully-qualified domain name, potentially along with its IP addresses.